GUIDE 2024

 For a proposal writer, the first draft is rarely the final draft.
 This is especially true for government proposals and grant writing.
 Even writers who are subject matter experts know that rewriting and being an editor comes with the job.

 That means that you need to avoid falling victim to the “it’s probably good” monster.
 If you have any writing experience, you know that feeling.
-The feeling where you create a draft and you’re not sure if it’s exactly what the client needs, but it might be.
+The feeling is when you create a draft, and you’re not sure if it’s exactly what the client needs, but it might be.
 So you swing for the fences.

-But the proposal writing process isn’t as forgiving as general writing.
-For example, the average success rate is 30% to 40% for new grants even for excellent grant proposals.
-So you can imagine what happens if you provide an average or subpar grant proposal.
+However, the proposal development and writing process isn’t as forgiving as general writing.
+For example, the average success rate is 30% to 40% for new grants, even for excellent grant proposals.
+So you can imagine what would happen if you provided an average or subpar grant proposal.

 To avoid such traps in your proposal writing, use templates, doublecheck, crosscheck, and most importantly, communicate.
 Remember, proposal writing is more about communication and research than it is about writing.